Autodesk-Forge/Data_Exchange_Samples/1.Access_Exchange_Container/samples/README.md

 This repository contains a collection of tutorials, workflows, and samples illustrating access to exchanges and the contained data using [Forge Data Exchange API](https://stg.forge.autodesk.com/en/docs/fdxs/v1/developers_guide/fd_overview/?sha=forge_fdxs_master_preview).
 The order is important for a soft introduction to Data Exchange API and its interoperability with other Forge APIs:

-1. [data.exchange.info](./data.exchange.info): a very simple CLI app, concentrating only on Data Exchange API and illustrating how, using the `item id` related to an exchange, to get the information on an exchange container whose data will be further used to get the exchange data:
+1. [data.exchange.info](./data.exchange.info): a very simple CLI app concentrating only on Data Exchange API and illustrating how, using the `item id` related to an exchange, to get the information on an exchange container whose data will be further used to get the exchange data:

     ![](./data.exchange.info/img/screenshot.png)

-2. [data.exchange.explorer](./data.exchange.explorer): a more complex web app, integrating the information extracted from an exchange container into a Forge Viewer context:
+2. [data.exchange.explorer](./data.exchange.explorer): a more complex web app integrating the information extracted from an exchange container into a Forge Viewer context:

     ![](./data.exchange.explorer/img/screenshot.png)